mbosley/intro-scientific-analysis/README.md

 ### Week 1: Introduction to Social Science

-- Topic 1: Course Structure, Requirements, Objectives and Introduction
+- Class 1: Course Structure, Requirements, Objectives and Introduction
-- Topic 2: What is Social Science?
+- Class 2: What is Social Science?

 #### Reading: